wxl/blogofobe/docs/templates.rst

     </body>
   </html>

-.. _adding-blogofile-features-to-our-templates:
+.. _adding-blogofobe-features-to-our-templates:

-Adding Blogofile Features To Our Templates
+Adding blogofobe Features To Our Templates
 ------------------------------------------

 In the last section we introduced a simple template called ``index.html.mako``.
 This template is the home page of our site, and so far only includes regular mako functionality.
-Now let's introduce some Blogofile action!
+Now let's introduce some blogofobe action!

 Let's say we want to include on our home page a list of the 5 most recent posts from our blog.
 As long as :ref:`config-blog-enabled` is turned on, each template can get access to our blog posts through a cache object called ``bf``.
 We can modify our ``index.html.mako`` to get the list of recent posts::